-When putting together your ANA application, be sure to read the applicable FOA thoroughly and follow all instructions closely.
+When putting together your ANA application, be sure to read the applicable NOFO thoroughly and follow all instructions closely.
 Keep in mind that while applicants can submit multiple applications under each CFDA number, at this time, only one project can be funded under each of the CFDA numbers.
-It is important that the project be relevant to the FOA the application is submitted under.
+It is important that the project be relevant to the NOFO the application is submitted under.
 Lastly, ANA will not fund the same project more than once.
 Before you begin an EMI application, you should be aware of the specific eligibility requirements of this program area.
-Applicants will need to provide documentation of being either a Language Nest or a Survival School.
+Applicants will need to provide certification that they have been administering and operating either a Language Nest or a Survival School for at least 3 years.
+ANA will not fund projects without this certification.
 Below are the descriptions for each: